ProjectPythia/projectpythia.github.io/content/pages/contributing.md

 conda update conda
 ```

-Make sure that you have cloned the repository as described above
-in Forking a Repository.

 At this point you have a current version of conda available on your
 desktop or laptop.
 Before using your conda environment to work on
 Pythia content, you'll need to perform an addtional one-time setup